whusterj/whusterj.github.io/_posts/2024-02-18-modeling-war-room-battle-outcomes.md

 #### A Real Understanding of the Binomial Coefficient

 So back to how we can make sense of these numbers...
 Let's imagine it as cases of throwing ten real dice.
-For each number of successful yellow rolls \\(k\\), how many different ways can the dice rolls be combined to results in that number?
+For each number of successful YELLOW rolls \\(k\\), how many different ways can the dice rolls be combined to results in that number?

 In the case of zero successful dice rolls of a given color (\\(k=0\\)), the binomial coefficient says there's only one way this can happen.
-This is a little counterintuitive, because I can easily think of many ways that we could roll zero yellow dice: we could roll all blues or all reds or all greens or any combination of those.
-So this is our first revelation: for the purposes of the binomial coefficient, all those negative cases are treated as the same case, regardless of order or combination of non-yellow results.
+This is a little counterintuitive, because I can easily think of many ways that we could roll zero YELLOW dice: we could roll all BLUEs or all REDs or all GREENs or any combination of those.
+So this is our first revelation: for the purposes of the binomial coefficient, all those negative cases are treated as the same case, regardless of order or combination of non-YELLOW results.

-Now moving up to \\(k=1\\), there are ten different ways to roll just one yellow die in ten.
+Now moving up to \\(k=1\\), there are ten different ways to roll just one YELLOW die in ten.
 This is easy to make sense of.
-We're still ignoring the order, but because there are ten dice, there are ten different combinations of one yellow dice and 9 others: die #1 could be yellow, or die #2, and so on.
+We're still ignoring the order, but because there are ten dice, there are ten different combinations of one YELLOW dice and 9 others: die #1 could be YELLOW, or die #2, and so on.

-At \\(k=2\\), we find there are 45 different ways to roll two yellow dice in ten.
+At \\(k=2\\), we find there are 45 different ways to roll two YELLOW dice in ten.
 We're still ignoring the order, but the possible combinations are quickly adding up.
 For instance, there are ten combinations of die #1 and the other 9 dice.
 And then there are nine cases of die #2 and the other 8 dice - note that we already counted the combo of die #1 and die #2.
 And then there are eight cases of die #3 and the remaining 7 dice, and so on.

 Now _that_ is starting to look like a factorial.
 So the formula is helping us compute the sum of these possible combinations for a given number of dice rolls (\\(n\\)) and a target number of successful rolls (\\(k\\)).